 Witness testimony expected to begin in Bob Menendez bribery trial

-The bribery trial of Sen. Bob Menendez of New Jersey continues Thursday, with the first witness expected to take the stand as soon as Thursday afternoon.
+The bribery trial of Sen. Bob Menendez of New Jersey continued Thursday with opening statements for his co-defendants, New Jersey businessmen Wael Hana and Fred Daibes.

+Defense lawyer Lawrence Lustberg, arguing on Hana's behalf, accused prosecutors of "criminalizing friendships."
+He portrayed Hana as assumed by the government to be guilty by association with Daibes and Jose Uribe, who is the third businessman who was indicted with Menendez and his wife, Nadine Menendez.
+Uribe pleaded guilty, however, and is cooperating with the prosecution, agreeing to testify in the case.

 Wednesday's proceedings consisted of opening statements, as the defense and prosecution offered very different portraits of the Democratic senator.
 Menendez, who is being tried separately from his wife, Nadine Menendez, stands accused of trading his influence and power to foreign governments and three New Jersey businessmen in a complex bribery scheme that allegedly spanned from 2018 to 2023.